 - Non-dairy milk - Use any type (soy, pea, almond, oat, hemp); unsweetened is best for blood sugar balance.

 - Oats - Want to add oats to this recipe?
-Check out my Oats with Chia Seeds & Yogurt.
+Check out my Oats with Chia Seeds & Yogurt recipe.

 - Soak the chia seeds: In a large bowl or jar, stir the chia seeds into the non-dairy milk.
 Let sit for 5 minutes, then stir again well to prevent clumping.
 Cover and refrigerate for at least 2 hours or overnight until thickened.